fit-r2lab/r2lab.inria.fr/markdown/tuto-600-files.md

 * and finally, still in C2bis, how to produce a graphical view of a `Scheduler` for documentation and/or troubleshooting.

+Let us move to [the next tutorial](/tuto-700-troubleshooting.md) for some guidelines and troubleshooting tips.
 </div>

 </div> <!-- end div contents -->